Parasite is a movie with many genres. It has comedy, suspense, horror, drama, and deep underline social commentary about social class in Korea.

 All the characters are understandable and sympathetic to some degree.
-There aren’t any hero or villains in the movie.
+There aren’t any heroes or villains in the movie.
 The amount of conflict, drama and tension are derived from the class conflicts.
 You come to care for just about all of them.

-Obviously, this isn’t a horror movie, but it does have bit of horror elements in the movie.
+Obviously, this isn’t a horror movie, but it does have a bit of horror elements in the movie.
 Also there are bizarre twists in the story which makes it even more entertaining for horror fans.

 Parasite is a very entertaining movie even with horror fans.

 It is easy to understand the message of the movie if you understand the Korean culture a little bit.
 There are rich and there are poor.
 Poor is always going to be poor and rich and always going to be rich.
 It is very difficult, almost impossible, for the poor to be rich, and pretty much all the poor accepted this.
 But it doesn’t mean they can’t dream about being rich.
 This is what the main message from the director.
 He is pretty much mocking the social class in Korean culture.

 Kim family is poor.
 But they are very street savvy.
 The park family is rich but they are a bit naïve.
 Kim family found a way to con the Park family to live the life of rich.
 Because they know that this is only way they know how to live the life of the rich.
 But obviously, things don’t go as planned.
 Eventually things fall apart.